Richard Corish: Career and politics

+He first took his seat in the Wexford Borough Council in January 1913, where he was given the title of 'Alderman'.

+In May 1916, Corish was arrested after being suspected of having involvement in the Easter Rising and was imprisoned in Stafford, England until June later that year.
+He was often targeted because of his republican activism, receiving a life-threatening letter in 1920 regarding the killing of Royal Irish Constabulary officers.

+Corish was first elected to Wexford County Council in 1920 and later that year was appointed mayor of the town.

-Richard Corish became Mayor of Wexford in 1920 as an Irish Labour Party representative.
+He was an Irish Labour Party representative.
 However, as the Labour Party in the southern 26 counties, later the Irish Free State, chose not to contest the 1921 elections, Corish ran as a Sinn Féin candidate and was elected to Dáil Éireann for the Wexford constituency.

 He supported the Anglo-Irish Treaty and voted in favour of it.
-He ran as a member of the Labour Party at the 1922 general election.
-He served in the Dáil and as Mayor of Wexford until his death in 1945.
+He also ran as a member of the Labour Party at the 1922 general election.
+His involvement in the trade union movement and his clear speechgiving skills displayed during a visit from Michael Collins to Wexford Town that same year were what gave him a fighting chance in this election.
+He was elected and served in Dáil Éireann until his death in 1945.

-His death caused a by-election to the Dáil which was won by his son, Brendan Corish, who was later a leader of the Labour Party and Tánaiste.
+He was a public supporter of the Garda Síochána, expressing his disagreement with the reductions in Garda pay and allowances in 1924 and 1929.

-Corish was a member of the Irish National Foresters, and was its High Chief Ranger in 1942.
+Corish was a member of the governing body of University College Dublin as well as the Irish National Foresters, and was its High Chief Ranger in 1942.